mikeymo394/Banxware-Home-Assignment/DECISIONS.md

 _target: dev_

-Using the _‘cd’_ command, navigate to the _'dbt_banxware_assignment'_ folder and test the connection using the command _‘dbt debug’._ Output is shown below with a successful connection and _‘All Check Passed!’_ prompt.
+Using the _‘cd’_ command, navigate to the dbt_banxware_assignment folder and test the connection using the command _‘dbt debug’._ Output is shown below with a successful connection and _‘All Check Passed!’_ prompt.

 **2\.
 DATA INGESTION**